 In banking, loan losses are a cost of doing business.
 Although Bank management emphasizes the early detection and charge off of loan losses, it is inevitable that certain losses, which have not been specifically identified, exist in the portfolio.
 Accordingly, the provision for loan losses is charged to earnings on an anticipatory basis, and recognized loan losses are deducted from the established allowance.
 Over time, all net loan losses are charged to earnings.
-During the year, an estimate of the expected losses for the year serves as a starting point in determining the appropriate level of the provision for loan losses.
-Based on management's judgment as to the appropriate level of the allowance for loan losses the amount actually provided in any period may be greater or less than net loan losses for the same period.
+During the year, an estimate of the expected losses for the year serves as a training point in determining the appropriate level of the provision for loan losses the amount actually provided in any period may be greater or less than net loan losses for the same period.
 The determination of the provision for loan losses in any period is based on management's continuing review and evaluation of the loan portfolio, and its judgment as to the impact of current economic conditions on the portfolio.
 The evaluation by management includes consideration of past loan loss experience, changes in the composition of the loan portfolio, and the current condition and amount of loans outstanding.
 See additional information in the "PROVISION/ALLOWANCE FOR LOAN LOSSES" section of Management's Discussion and Analysis of Financial Condition and Results of Operations included as Item 7 of this Annual Report on Form 10-K.